-Snake plants can be grown in small containers and quite a low maintenance plant.
+Snake plants can be grown in small containers and are quite low-maintenance plants.

-Removes toxins like xylene, benzene, and keeps the air fresh.
+Removes toxins like xylene, and benzene, and keeps the air fresh.

 Indirect sunlight is ideal for a snake plant.
 Though they can tolerate full sun to low light conditions as well.